To lower your premium, ask your insurance broker about the following:

 easipay Monthly Plan

 We’ll automatically withdraw monthly payments from your bank account.
-An interest rate of 4% of the total premium applies*.
+For automobile policies, an interest rate of 1.3% of the total premium applies.
+For property policies, an interest rate of 3% of the total premium applies.*

-* An interest rate of 4% of the total premium, which is equivalent to an approximate annual percentage rate of 8.4%, as may be varied by applicable provincial law, endorsements or other policy amendments, is applied in monthly instalments over the term of the policy.
+* For automobile policies, an interest rate of 1.3% of the total premium, which is equivalent to an approximate annual percentage rate of 2.83% as may be varied by applicable provincial law, endorsements or other policy amendments, is applied in monthly installments over the term of the policy.